What is a Train-the-Trainer Outline?

 Learning Style Inventory

-This is the form I’ve found to be helpful.
-Instead of taking up 10 valuable minutes of the actual workshop time having learners fill this out, I like to have them fill this out beforehand.
+I’ve found this Learning Style Inventory to be helpful.
+Instead of taking up 10 valuable minutes of the actual train-the-trainer workshop time having learners fill this out, I like to have them fill this out beforehand.
 I also am sure to have a few extra copies on the day of the training for those who forget to do this or forget to bring it with them.

 How do you know if your learners are “getting it”?
 How have you gotten training to “stick”?
 What is your learning style?
 What are you expecting to take away from this session?